1990 Nobel Prize in Literature: Nominations

 At the prize announcement in October 1990, Sture Allén permanent secretary of the Swedish Academy, revealed that there were 150 candidates for the prize in 1990, 25 of them women.
 Octavio Paz had been a candidate for the prize throughout the 1980s.
-Literary circles believed that among the nominees for that year were the perennial candidates such as Carlos Fuentes, another Mexican writer; Nadine Gordimer, a South African writer (awarded the following year); V. S. Naipaul, a Trinidad-born novelist who lives in Britain (awarded in 2001); Milan Kundera, a Czech novelist exiled in France; Max Frisch, a Swiss playwright; and Mario Vargas Llosa, a Peruvian writer (awarded in 2010).
+Literary circles believed that among the nominees for that year were the perennial candidates such as Carlos Fuentes, Nadine Gordimer (awarded in 1991), V. S. Naipaul (awarded in 2001), Milan Kundera, Max Frisch, Christa Wolf, Derek Walcott (awarded in 1992), Yasushi Inoue, Kōbō Abe, Alberto Moravia, Jaan Kross, Graham Greene and Mario Vargas Llosa (awarded in 2010).

 Reactions

 Octavio Paz had been expected to receive the award for years.
 Paz himself said: "I was surprised because I didn't expect the prize.
 One or two years ago I knew I was a candidate, but this time, no. I didn't have the slightest idea, so I was doubly surprised."